QBDev0ps/DevOps-Cloud-projects/Project5.md

 ### <br>Introduction to Shell Scripting and User Inputs<br/>

-A [Shell script](https://en.wikipedia.org/wiki/Shell_script) is a collection of commands and instructions that are executed sequentially in a shell.
+A [Shell Script](https://en.wikipedia.org/wiki/Shell_script) is a collection of commands and instructions that are executed sequentially in a shell.
 Essentially, shell scripting helps us automate repetitive tasks.
 For instance, rather than type the **`git clone`** command 1000 times to clone 1000 repositories, we can simply write a script that does this job and then we can call the script whenever we want to perform the task.
 Shell scripts are created by saving a series of commands in a text file with **.sh** extension.
 These scripts can then be executed directly from the command line or called from another script.

 ### <br>Shell Scripting Syntax Elements<br/>

-1.
+1. **Variables:** Bash allows a user to define and work with variables.
+Variables can store various data types such as numbers strings and arrays.
+Values can be assigned to variables using the **=** operator.
+And a variable's value can be accessed by preceeding the variable name with a **$** sign.

+For example, to assign value to a variable we wnter the command below:

+**`name="Moyosore"`**

+To retrieve the value from a variable:

+**echo $name**

+2.